-The Board of Directors of the Bank currently consists of 12 Directors and is responsible for the management of the Bank's business.
+The Board of Directors of the Bank currently consists of 11 Directors and is responsible for the management of the Bank's business.

 Article 89(1)(a) of the Articles of Association of the Bank provides that the Executive Chairman acting as the Chairman and Managing Director nominated by the Unit Trust of India shall not be subject to retirement by rotation.
 Dr. P. J. Nayak has been appointed as the Chairman and Managing Director of the Bank with effect from 1 January 1999 and his appointment has been renewed from time to time pursuant to obtaining the appropriate approvals.
-Mr. S. Chatterjee has been appointed as the Executive Director of the Bank with effect from 17 January 2005.
-The said Chairman and Managing Director and the Executive Director are the Directors in the full-time employment of the Bank (Whole Time Directors).
+The said Chairman and Managing Director is in the full-time employment of the Bank (Whole Time Director).